Chancellor of the Exchequer of Ireland

 The office was separate from the judicial role of Lord Chief Baron of the Exchequer of Ireland, although in the early centuries, the two offices were often held by the same person; on other occasions, the Chancellor was second Baron of the Exchequer.
 The first Chancellor appears to have been Thomas de Chaddesworth, Dean of St Patrick's Cathedral, in 1270.
-He was a judge but of the Court of Common Pleas (Ireland), not the Exchequer.
+Like de Kenley, he was a judge of the Court of Common Pleas (Ireland), not the Court of Exchequer.

 Although the Kingdom of Ireland merged with the Kingdom of Great Britain in 1801 under the Acts of Union 1800 to form the United Kingdom of Great Britain and Ireland, the Exchequer of Ireland did not merge with the Exchequer of Great Britain until 1817.
 The last separate Chancellor of the Exchequer of Ireland was William Vesey-FitzGerald.